-A lawyer does not have to write a will, and most people do not need a lawyer's help to make a basic will -- one that leaves a home, investments, and personal items to your loved ones, and, if you have young children, that names a guardian to take care of them.
-Creating a basic will rarely involves complicated legal rules, and most people can create their own will with the aid of a good software program or book.
+Creating a basic will rarely involves complicated legal rules, and most people can even create their own will with the aid of a good book or a reputable program.
 But if you have questions that aren't answered by the resource you're relying on, or your situation is unusual, it may be worth it to see a good lawyer.
-For more information, see Nolo's article Making a Will: Are Lawyers Optional?
+For more information, see Making a Will: Are Lawyers Optional?

-Handwritten, unwitnessed wills, called "holographic" wills, are legal in about 25 states.
-To be valid, a holographic will must be written and signed in the handwriting of the person making the will; in some states it must also be dated.
+Handwritten, unwitnessed wills, called holographic wills, are legal in about half of the states.
+States can vary in their requirements.
+Generally, to be valid, all or part of a holographic will must be written and signed in the handwriting of the person making the will.
+In some states, a holographic will must also be dated.
 Some states allow you to use a fill-in-the-blanks form if the rest of the will is handwritten and the will is properly dated and signed.

 A holographic will is better than nothing if it's valid in your state.
 But a will signed in front of witnesses is better.
-If a holographic will goes before a probate court, the court may be unusually strict when examining it to be sure it's legitimate.
-And if you don't have guidance -- from a good self-help resource or a good lawyer -- it's easy to write something that turns out to be ambiguous or even contrary to what you intended.
+If a holographic will goes before a probate court, the court may be more strict when examining it to be sure it's legitimate.
+And if you don't have guidance—from a good self-help resource or a good lawyer—it's easy to write something that turns out to be ambiguous or even contrary to what you intended.

 Yes.
-If both parents of a child die or become otherwise unable to care for a minor child, another adult -- called a "personal guardian" -- must step in.
+If both parents of a child die or become otherwise unable to care for a minor child, another adult—called a "personal guardian"—must step in.
 The personal guardian will be responsible for raising your children until they become legal adults.
 You and the child's other parent can use your wills to nominate someone to fill this position.
-To avert conflicts, you should both name the same person.
+To avoid conflicts, you should both name the same person.
 For more information, see Guardianship for Your Children.

 For more information, see Leaving an Inheritance for Children.

 Disinheriting children.
 Generally, it's perfectly legal to disinherit a child.
-If, however, it appears that you didn't mean to disinherit a child -- the most common example is a child born after you made your will -- then the child has the right to claim part of your property.
+If, however, it appears that you didn't mean to disinherit a child—the most common example is a child born after you made your will—or if your intent is ambiguous, then the child might have the right to claim part of your property.
 For more information, see Inheritance Rights.

 Very few wills are ever challenged in court.
 When they are, it's usually by a close relative who feels somehow cheated out of a share of the deceased person's property.
 To get an entire will invalidated, someone must go to court and prove that it suffers from a fatal flaw: the signature was forged, you weren't of sound mind when you made the will, or you were unduly influenced by someone.